-Time Frame for a Final Texas Divorce
+Time Frame for a Divorce in Houston, Texas

 The Larson Law Office represents Houston clients in family law matters.
 During this time, we have experienced that a typical Texas contested divorce can take between 4 – 12 months to finalize.
-Each case is different and how long your divorce will take will depend on multiple factors including the extent of community property, whether agreements can be reached, and whether children are involved.
+Each case is different though, and how long your divorce will take will depend on multiple factors, including the extent of community property, whether agreements can be reached, and whether children are involved.
 Below is a brief outline of the Texas divorce process:

 Time Frame to Re-Marry